December 09, 2020 3 min read

 Jianzi is a traditional sport in China that uses a weighted shuttlecock which must be kept in the air by the player’s bodies except for the hands.
 Jianzi is a favorite pastime in China and has been enjoyed by children and adults for centuries as well as evolving into a competitive sport.
 The rules of Jianzi vary based on the level of play, from competitive to recreational.

 Jianzi itself was derived from another Chinese sport called Cuju, in which a ball must be kicked through an opening into a net, and the use of hands is not allowed.
 Jianzi doesn’t use a ball and, in fact, is named after the weighted, feathered shuttlecock that is used to play the game.
-In addition to China, Jianzi is also played in Vietnam, the Philippines, and in recent years, the game has even gained a formal following in the USA, Europe, and other countries.
+In addition to China, the game of kicking a shuttlecock also has origins and variations in countries like Vietnam, the Philippines, and in recent years, the concept has even gained a following in the USA, Europe, and other countries.
 It is estimated that the history of Jianzi goes back two thousand years.

 The jianzi or shuttlecock is kept from touching the ground using various parts of the body except for the hands.
 Primarily, the jianzi is balanced and propelled through the air using the feet or parts of the leg.
 Skilled players may employ the use of impressively acrobatic and powerful overhead kicks.
 In China, there are two ways to play an informal or recreational game: